 Addressing Financial Stress and Its Impact on Relationships

 Financial stress can be a pervasive issue in relationships.
 Money, often a source of anxiety, can lead to tension, conflict, and increased mental health concerns between partners.
+Financial stress can also contribute to mental health issues, such as anxiety or depression, which may further impact the relationship if left unaddressed.
 It’s important to address these concerns openly to maintain a healthy relationship.

 Couples counselling offers a safe space to explore financial worries without judgment.
 By addressing these underlying issues, couples can learn to communicate their fears and expect others’ perspectives, which is key to creating a financial plan that works for both.